Introduction

 When enabled

-Sending a record with an existing id will update the original record instead of creating a duplicate.
+When enabled by support, sending a record with an existing id will replace the original record with the new payload — it does not merge or append.
 This is useful when you need to:

 Update feedback content (for example, when a user edits a review in the source system)